green0apple/NamaqoursBot/README.md

+!
+README.md is under modifying.
+So project explanation is not good, Please understand.

+!
+If you have any question, please contact to "green0apple@naver.com"(Only Korean, Japanese, English)

 ## Project title
 This project is for getting translated SNS(Blog, Twitter, etc...) contents from members of group "Aqours" in anime "Lovelive!
 Sunshine!!"
 (Voice actress)
 BUT you can use this bot for all tweets, sending with all your own telegram bots (Please refer "How to use?" example for details)